ds-sebastian/gpu-predictions/README.md

 # gpu-predictions

-Attempting to predict 4090 launches :)
+Attempting to predict 4090 stock :)